-The PB4L/Discipline Committee
+The Discipline Committee

-This committee, with the Principal or nominated delegate as chairperson, is appointed at the beginning of each year and its duty is to consider serious (PB4L Tier 3) breaches of the Student Behaviour Policy and procedures, and the Student Code of Conduct.
-It will usually include the Head of School, the homeroom or classroom teacher, the College Captains (for secondary school only, as appropriate) and Wellbeing Coordinator or Chaplain.
+This committee, with the Principal or nominated delegate as chairperson, is appointed at the beginning of each year and its duty is to consider serious breaches of the Student Behaviour Policy and procedures, and the Student Code of Conduct.
+It will usually include the Head of School, the Year Level Mentor or classroom teacher, the College Captains (for secondary school only) and Wellbeing Officer.
 The College may include other relevant staff members to this Committee without notice.